 Set escape character to ^[

-5. Start typing characters on your keyboard.
-The characters you type should display on your PC monitor (once).
-If you remove the loopback plug from the port and type data on the connect session, you should not see any data on your screen.
+6. Start typing characters on your keyboard.
+The characters you type should echo back and be displayed on your PC monitor (once).
+If you remove the loopback plug from the port and keep typing, you should not see any data on your screen.

-Alternatively, this can be tested using a TCP socket by issuing the following command from either the DOS/Unix prompt or the Digi unit command prompt:
+Alternatively, this can also be tested using reverse telnet to the TCP socket of the port directly, by issuing the following command from either the DOS/Unix prompt or the Digi unit command prompt:

 telnet (IP_of_Digi_unit) 20##